mothepro/verify-bitcoin-message/README.md

 The verification process automatically hides invalid messages.

 <!-- *Each fork is like its own "[community](../../forks)".* -->
+It's like github is a registry of messages

 ## Things you can do